bukalapak/snowboard/README.md

 ## Seed Files

-As your API blueprint document become large, you might move some value to separate file for easier organization and modification.
-Snowboard supports this as well.
+As your API blueprint document become large, you might move some value to a separate file for an easier organization and modification.
+Snowboard supports this.

 Just place your values into a json file, say, `seed.json`: